Creating a Tulle Wedding Backdrop

 I have a rather long list of items that I am DIY-ing for our big day.
 Since our wedding is outdoors at my mom’s house in the woods and we are using the barn, there’s a lot of decorating to be done.
 And that means a lot of stuff that I need to do to make a home into a wedding venue.

-I've spent about $300 on tulle and have somewhere in the vicinity of 400 yards of it.
+I’ve spent about $300 on tulle and have somewhere in the vicinity of 400 yards of it.
 In my experience, I found that tulle was incredibly expensive to walk into a craft store and just start buying by the yard.
-However, thanks to Hobby Lobby's 40% off coupons (combined with sales and lots of online searching) I was able to score the cheapest possible prices for the tulle I needed.
+However, thanks to craft stores 40% off coupons (combined with sales and lots of online searching) I was able to score the cheapest possible prices for the tulle I needed.

 My “Wall of Tulle” is going to be hung in the barn, covering the walls from ceiling to floor.
 Combined with floating balloons overhead, I imagine it will transform the barn into the romantic reception area I have in my head!